unframed/SQLAbstract.php/README.md

 A practical SQL abstraction class with concrete conveniences for query building and execution.

-Usefull to plugin and extend legacy PHP database applications.

 Requirements
 ---
 - provide practical conveniences to query tables and views